-For your exploring pleasure, here's a focus on Sonoma County's northern section, home to rolling hills and small fertile valleys, premium wineries, and the towns of Healdsburg, Windsor, Cloverdale, and Geyserville.
+For your exploring pleasure, here's a focus on Sonoma County's northern reaches, home to rolling hills and small fertile valleys, premium wineries, and the towns of Healdsburg, Windsor, Cloverdale, and Geyserville.

 The official Wine Road unites much of Northern Sonoma County, as it has for more than 40 years, guiding visitors through the many winery jewels throughout Alexander, Dry Creek, and Russian River valleys.
-The association's online maps are valuable for creating self-planned tours of the more than 100 wineries, though classic stops such as Joseph Swan Vineyards, and on to new treasures like the just-renovated Bubble Lounge at J Vineyards & Winery, showcasing a five-course culinary tasting menu paired with fine sparkling and/or still wines.
+The association's online maps are valuable for creating self-planned tours of the more than 100 wineries, including old-school classics such as Joseph Swan Vineyards, and newer treasures like J Vineyards & Winery, which showcases both sparkling and still wines.

 Town Centers in Northern Sonoma County

-The heart of Healdsburg is its historic Healdsburg Plaza, sprawling across an acre of lawn, shade trees, benches for relaxing (plus certainly a picnic paired with wine), and a tiered pagoda gazebo with a stage for a variety of music performances.
-Locals and visitors flock to the oasis at Matheson Street and Healdsburg Avenue for numerous year-round special events ranging from concerts to art shows.
-Dozens of tasting rooms, fine boutiques, art galleries, and restaurants line the park’s perimeter, too, making it easy to spend an entire day here.
+The heart of Healdsburg is its historic Healdsburg Plaza, sprawling across an acre of lawn, shade trees, benches for relaxing (plus certainly a picnic paired with wine), and a tiered pagoda gazebo with a stage for live music.
+Locals and visitors flock to this oasis at Matheson Street and Healdsburg Avenue, as well as the winery tasting rooms, fine boutiques, art galleries, and restaurants that line its leafy perimeter—all of which make it easy to spend an entire day here.

-In Windsor, the community gravitates to the Town Green, for the weekly Summer Nights on the Green free concert series.
-The concerts also boast food and wine vendors in collaboration with the Windsor Farmers Market.
-For another attraction, the park anchors an area known as Old Downtown, along Market Street and McClelland Drive on the west side of Redwood Highway.
-Dining is a favorite pastime at the surrounding restaurants, in a delicious variety of American, French, Italian, Mexican, Vietnamese, Himalayan and pub cuisines.
+The Town Green anchors the Old Downtown, along Market Street and McClelland Drive on the west side of Redwood Highway.
+Dining is a favorite pastime at surrounding restaurants, in a delicious variety of American, French, Italian, Mexican, Vietnamese, Himalayan and pub cuisines.
 You can satisfy your sweet tooth at the Cravin's Candy Emporium, too, and buy fresh flowers, books, jewelry, crafts, antiques, and much more at the many shops around the park.

 Parks and Outdoor Recreation